ICanBoogie/HTTP/README.md

 ## Dispatching requests

-Request are dispatched using a `ICanBoogie\HTTP\Dispatcher` instance.
+Request are dispatched using a [Dispatcher](http://icanboogie.org/docs/class-ICanBoogie.HTTP.Dispatcher.html) instance.
 The dispatcher uses user defined dispatchers to try to get a response for a request.